Moore Justice Center, 2nd Floor

-Family Mediation is an informal, non-adversarial process in which a neutral, third party (mediator) facilitates and encourages the resolution of a dispute involving issues such as spousal support, equitable distribution of property, debt allocation, and children’s issues.
+Family Mediation is an informal, non-adversarial process in which a neutral, third party (mediator) facilitates and encourages the resolution of a dispute involving issues such as timesharing with children, child support, spousal support, equitable distribution of property, debt allocation.
 Parties have an opportunity to actively participate in the decision-making process.
 If they reach a settlement, they can avoid the expense and uncertainty of a trial in which a judge decides the result.
 The mediator guides the communication process so that everyone may be heard and personal feelings can be separated from the issues.
 Conflicts are discussed and various solutions are explored in an effort to reach a satisfactory agreement.
 The mediator may offer suggestions and help parties develop options to resolve the issues, but the final decisions are made by the parties.

 Who Attends the Mediation Session?

 Only the parties, whose names appear on the mediation order and their attorneys, if any, are permitted in the session.
 Any third parties allowed in the session will be at the discretion of the mediator and with the approval of the parties.

 IN ACCORDANCE WITH FAMILY LAW RULE OF PROCEDURE 12.407, CHILDREN UNDER THE AGE OF 18 SHALL NOT BE BROUGHT TO MEDIATION.

 If an agreement is reached, the mediator will assist the parties in preparing a document reflecting the terms of the agreement and ask the parties and their attorneys, if applicable, to sign it.
 If either party does not have an attorney present, parties may agree to allow attorneys’ review after the mediation.
 If not, the agreement will be submitted to the Court for approval.

 If the parties do not reach agreement on any issues, the mediator will notify the Court, so that a trial date can be set.

 Is the Mediation Confidential?